Unified theory for joint covariance properties under geometric image transformations for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: The generalized Gaussian derivative model for spatio-temporal receptive fields

-where $\partial_{\varphi}$ and $\partial_{\orth \varphi}$ denote directional derivative operators in the (mutually orthogonal) eigendirections ${\varphi}$ and ${\orth \varphi}$ of the spatial covariance matrix $\Sigma$ according to (\ref{eq-dir-der-def}), $\partial_{\bar t}$ denotes a velocity-adapted temporal derivative operator according to (\ref{eq-vel-adapt-der-def}), and $h(t;\; \tau)$ again represents a set of first-order truncated exponential kernels coupled in cascade, which in the most idealized situation may correspond to the time-causal limit kernel $\Psi(t;\; \tau, c)$ according to (\ref{eq-FT-comp-kern-log-distr-limit}).
+where \begin{itemize} \item $\partial_{\varphi}$ denotes a directional derivative operator in one of the eigendirection of the spatial covariance matrix $\Sigma$ according to (\ref{eq-dir-der-def}), \item $\partial_{\bar t}$ denotes a velocity-adapted temporal derivative operator in the direction $v$ according to (\ref{eq-vel-adapt-der-def}), and \item $h(t;\; \tau)$ again represents a set of first-order truncated exponential kernels coupled in cascade, which in the most idealized situation may correspond to the time-causal limit kernel $\Psi(t;\; \tau, c)$ according to (\ref{eq-FT-comp-kern-log-distr-limit}); \end{itemize} see Lindeberg (\citeyear{Lin21-Heliyon}) Section~4.3 for explicit biological modelling results.